1kping/qemu-setup/README.md

 Do not use this script on a distro other than arch linux.

+Clone this repo into ~ to use it properly.

 Make sure you have dash installed to be able to run this.
 ```sh
 sudo pacman -S dash